← Back to All Procedures Search

 Most, but not all, health insurance plans cover this screening test at no cost to the family.
 Other lab tests often are done with the same blood sample like PKU (phenylketonuria) a disorder in which people can’t easily eat certain foods; these tests also may be covered at no cost.

-These are 2023 prices.
 Use the link below to see if you can get a current, personalized cost estimate from your health insurer.

 The price covers just this one service – often done in a doctor's office or a lab.
 This price does not include any other care like a visit, tests or medications.